commanderking/citybikeshare/README.md

 ### Configuration

 1. Copy the contents of .env.config to .env.
-2. For PROJECT_ROOT, paste the path to this project.
+2. For PROJECT_ROOT, paste the path to this project on your local machine

 ### Steps to building a parquet or csv file